Azure-Samples/compute-dotnet-create-virtual-machines-from-generalized-image-or-specialized-vhd/README.md

 author: anuchandy
 ---

-#Getting Started with Compute - Create Virtual Machines using Custom Image or Specialized VHD - in .Net #
+#Getting Started with Compute - Create V Ms Using Custom Image Or Specialized V H D - in .Net #

           Azure Compute sample for managing virtual machines -
            - Create a virtual machine
            - Deallocate the virtual machine
            - Generalize the virtual machine
            - Capture the virtual machine to create a generalized image
            - Create a second virtual machine using the generalized image
            - Delete the second virtual machine
            - Create a new virtual machine by attaching OS disk of deleted VM to it.

 ## Running this Sample ##